ssrivatsava7/ssrivatsava/README.md

 - 👋 Hi, I’m @ssrivatsava
 - 😄 Pronouns: She/Her
-- 👀 Innovating at the intersection of cloud, AI, and software
 - 🌱 I’m currently a graduate!!
 - ⚡ Fun fact: I often find myself troubleshooting in my sleep now if only I could debug my dreams!